matthew-vaught/smart-plug-research/README.md

 This project investigates how energy usage varies across buildings and devices when measured at the plug level.
 The motivation was to:

 - Understand how much power is consumed by devices connected through smart plugs.
 - Compare plug-level usage with total building loads to identify discrepancies.
-- Detect anomalous events in time series power data, such as data spikes or load transfers.
 - Visualize consumption patterns across time (daily, weekly, seasonal) and geography.

 The ultimate goal is to highlight opportunities for more efficient energy use on campus.